Business Class Flights to Frankfurt

 What to see and do in Frankfurt

 Most of Frankfurt’s visitors come for business.
-Namely, to attend one of its numerous trade fairs, exhibitions and congresses, but this city also has an impressive cultural smorgasbord.
-It is home to Johann Wolfang von Goethe, after all.
+Namely, to attend one of its numerous trade fairs, exhibitions, and congresses, but this city also has an impressive cultural smorgasbord.
+It is home to Johann Wolfgang von Goethe, after all.
 Some of the top visitor attractions though are: